 How does the proposed program align with the current vision for the university and your college?

 What overlap or duplication exists between the proposed program and other OHIO programs?

+Does OHIO currently offer a program with the same 4-digit CIP code (XX.XX) as the proposed program?
+To look up CIP codes, click Here

+Does OHIO currently offer a program with the same 2-digit CIP code (XX.) as the proposed program?

+Will the proposed program replace a program currently offered with the same CIP code (e.g., an update of an existing program)?

 Was the proposed program developed in collaboration with another institution in Ohio?
 If so, briefly describe the involvement of each institution.